maniacx/Battery-Health-Charging/docs/Device-Compatibility/Dell.md

 {: .note-title }
 > Dell Command Configure
 >
-> * If changing mode or threshold needs to be validated by using BIOS password, it can be enabled in Extension Preference, Under Dell Tab.<br>
+> * Enable BIOS password validation in the Extension Preferences under the Device tab.
-> * When `Need bios password to change mode/threshold` is turned on, and option will appear to enter bios password.<br>
+> * When `Need bios password to change mode/threshold` is enabled, and option will presented to enter bios password, which is then stored securely in Gnome Keyring.<br>
-> * Entering the bios password will store it in Gnome Keyring, which will be used by the extension whenever mode or threshold is changed.<br>
-> * When `Need bios password to change mode/threshold` is turned off, it will clear/delete the stored bios password from Gnome Keyring.<br>
+> * Disabling the feature removes the stored BIOS password from Gnome keyring.
 >
 > <img src="../assets/images/device-compatibility/dell/bios-password.png" width="100%">

 {: .warning }
-If decision has been made to uninstall and not use this extension, users that have used Bios password to validate changing mode / threshold are recommended to turn off `Need bios password to change mode/threshold`.
-This will remove/delete the saved bios password in Gnome Keyring.
+If you decide to uninstall this extension, it's recommended to disable the BIOS password feature to remove the stored password from Gnome Keyring.